davidosomething/grunt-toggl/README.md

 Type: `String`
 Default value: ``

 This is one way to specify your Toggl API key.
+Not secure if your repo is public.

+#### options.apiEnvVar
+Type: `String`
+Default value: ``

+This is one way to specify your Toggl API key.
+Safe but you'll have to configure the shell env var on the machine you're using the task on.

 #### options.settingsFile
 Type: `String`